clouddevauthority/clouddevauthority-blog/content/post/azure-ha-api-architecture-part1/index.md

 ![ha-design-apim-premiumM](img/ha-design-apim-premium.png)

 The above design provides HA when an entire region fails.
-E.g. If primary app service fails all API requests will still be made to the secondary app service.
+E.g. If primary App Service fails all API requests will still be made to the secondary App Service.
 This is shown by the solid green lines.

 It also caters for backend failure.
 If one of the App Service instance stops the API as experienced by the client will still be available online.
 This is shown by the dotted green lines.